- Vanguard vs. Fidelity: Who Are They?

 Retail Mutual funds

 Many times, getting started is the biggest hurdle investors face.
 And sometimes, it’s because of the minimum investment requirements.
-Unfortunately, Fidelity has no minimums to start investing.
-That’s a big deal if you have little money in the bank.
+Fortunately, Fidelity has no minimums to start investing, making it accessible if you have little money in the bank.

-Vanguard funds typically require a $3,000 minimum, though some funds (like their Target Date Retirement Funds and Star Funds) start at $1,000.
+Vanguard funds typically require a $3,000 minimum, though some funds (like their Target Retirement Funds and STAR Fund) start at $1,000.
 ETFs, stocks, CDs, and bonds all cost the price of one share.

 Get our best strategies, tools, and support sent straight to your inbox.